craftcms/docs/docs/4.x/extend/plugin-store.md

 # Publishing to the Plugin Store

-If you want to make your plugin available in the in-app Plugin Store, and on [plugins.craftcms.com](https://plugins.craftcms.com/), follow this guide.
+If you want to make your plugin available in the in-app Plugin Store (and on [plugins.craftcms.com](https://plugins.craftcms.com/)) follow this guide.

 ## Choose a License